con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sna tshog gzhan dang lhan cig tu/ /
 > gsang bstod nas ni tshig 'di gsol/ /

-And with a host of other numerous
+And with a host of other Vajrapāṇis—
-Vajrapāṇis—the lords of *guhyaka*s,
+Of varied forms, the lords of *guhyaka*s,
-Noble protectors and great wrathful kings—
+Sublime protectors, noble wrathful kings—
-He spoke the following intensive praise: (164)
+He then exlaimed this most exuberent praise: (164)

-* 'noble' and 'great' are metre filler.
+* 'sublime' and 'noble' are metre filler.

 > [ed-d p.
 69] anumodāmahe nātha sādhu sādhu subhāṣitam |